qader1987/anagram/README.md

-# application_test
+# Onica test
-This repo is test
+This repo conists of devops test for Onica
+It creates basic infrastructure for a webserver